metodologianavarrabiomed/mice-ext-val/README.md

 ### Visualizing the results

-Once all the results are generated in the model we can start to generate the plots to visualize them.
-As shown in the next graph this is the last step of the package pipeline where we visualize the results.
+With all the results already generated in the model we can start to visualize them.
+As shown in the next graph this is the last step of the package pipeline, results visualization.
 In the package there are two plots defined.
-The `calibration plots` that shows how the predictions matched the observed risk and the `c-index foresplot` that shows the discrimination abilities of different models.
+The `calibration plots` that shows how the model predictions matched the observed risk and the `c-index foresplot` that shows the discrimination abilities of different models.

 ```mermaid
 flowchart LR